JacksonRudd/JacksonRudd.github.io/_posts/2022-09-17-discrete-data-qual.md

 ## Trustworthy Alerts

-Given a data quality system, define a *trustworthy alert* to be a function of the data that fires only for data quality issues.
+Given a data quality system, define a *trustworthy alert* to be a function of the $X_i$s that fires only for data quality issues.

-In other words

 *Definition:*  **Trustworthy Alert**